coderefinery/social-coding/talk.md

 ## Conclusions and discussion

-- Track code using version control, learn Git: https://uit-no.github.io/2018-11-08-uit/
+- Track code using version control, learn Git
 - Use code review: review each other's code changes
 - Make it easy to reproduce your computational results
 - Open source your code and make it accessible (GitHub, GitLab, Bitbucket)
 - Make it easy to cite your code ([Zenodo](https://zenodo.org))
-- Check out the CodeRefinery project: https://coderefinery.org

 ### Where to place your code